 5. Internet Architecture Board (IAB)

 IAB is a board of researchers and professionals that ensures the Internet continues to evolve as a platform for global communication and innovation.
-Its responsibilities include managing and publishing Request for Comments (RFC) and overseeing the internet standard process and IETF activities.
+Its responsibilities include managing and publishing Request for Comments (RFC) and overseeing the Internet Standards Process and IETF activities.

 In simple terms, the IAB works to

-- Establish the technical direction for an Internet, enabling billions of more people to connect and supporting the vision for an Internet of Things
+- Establish the technical direction for the Internet (its work helps billions of people stay connected and supports the long-term vision for the Internet of Things)

 - Ensure that the Internet is a trusted medium of communication